 All individuals parking on campus are required to have a valid parking permit/sticker or Temporary Parking Pass.
-Parking during the hours of 7:00AM and 5:00PM daily, seven days a week, is restricted to Emmanuel students and Emmanuel employees who have been approved for parking.
+Parking during the hours of 7:00AM and 5:00PM daily, seven days a week, is restricted to Emmanuel students and staff who have been approved for parking.
 Please note that parking passes are not available to non-Emmanuel students.

-All student parking permit applications submitted via Emmanuel College's Engage Platform will be reviewed prior to the beginning of each semester.
-Application deadlines are communicated via campus-wide email.
-Due to the limited parking availability on our urban campus, we strongly encourage the use of public transportation when available to students.
-The MBTA Green Line Fenway station is a short distance from the Emmanuel campus, and discounted MBTA parking passes can be purchased from the MBTA.
+All student parking permit applications must be submitted via Emmanuel College's Engage Platform prior to that semester's deadline.
+Please only fill out the application if you qualify for parking at Emmaneul College.

+Due to the limited parking availability on our urban campus, we strongly encourage the use of alternative transportation.
+The MBTA Green Line Fenway station is a short distance from the Emmanuel campus, and reduced MBTA parking passes can be purchased from the MBTA.
 For questions regarding student semester parking, please email studentparking@emmanuel.edu.